juliakloiber/superrr/_posts/superrr-lab-blog/2022-03-07-selfdefenseandcarbs.md

 <p>This is a joint event series by <a href="https://yanagi.berlin">Yanagi Jutaijutsu Berlin e.
 V.</a> and SUPERRR Lab<br>
-The course will be taught by Eva Dingel, Founder of Yanagi and 3rd level black belt in Jutaijutsu.</p>
+The course will be taught by Eva Dingel, founder of Yanagi and Ilaria Bruzzone, both 3rd level black belts in Jutaijutsu.</p>
 <p><h2>Sign up!</h2></p><ul><li><p>To sign up drop us an email: info[at]yanagi.berlin</p></li></ul>